Abhinavt7/Visitor-gatepass-management-FaceRecog_HighC/README.md

 ##Important Note -

--The dlib directory was pushed as a git submodule (as indicated by the earlier warning).
+- The dlib directory was pushed as a git submodule (as indicated by the earlier warning).
 This means people cloning your repository will need to use git submodule update --init --recursive to get the dlib code as well.
--Make sure you have not accidentally pushed any sensitive data (the visitor database is included in the push).
+- Make sure you have not accidentally pushed any sensitive data (the visitor database is included in the push).

 ## Features